 In the expansion of broadband Internet connections, the Philippines is back.
 Around 47% of all residents have access to the Internet.
 Approximately 5% have their own fast Internet connection, which is at least faster than the previous ISDN (more than 2048 kbit/s).

 With about 425,812 webhosts, the Philippines is below the world's average by population.

 Development of telephone and internet connectionsWith an average download speed of 58.73 Mbit/second for fixed-network broadband internet, the Philippines ranked 65th in an international comparison.
 The upload rate was only 57.40 Mbit/second (37th place).
 The quality of the Internet, consisting of signal fluctuations (jitter) and latency, is very far ahead at 20th place.

-, i.e. on tablets and smartphones, the Philippines comes 110th with a download speed of 18.49 Mbit/second.
-The upload speed of around 5 Mbit was enough for 134th place.
+In mobile internet, i.e. on tablets and smartphones, the Philippines comes 77th with a download speed of 31.98 Mbit/second.
+The upload speed of around 9 Mbit was enough for 123rd place.

-The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in November 2020 from 176 countries.
+The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in Mai 2021 from 180 countries.